Certora/Documentation/docs/prover/cli/conf-file-api.md

 ----------------------------------

 Command-line arguments are stored as key-value pairs in the conf file.
-The keys are the names of the parameters (with the leading `--` removed).
+The keys are the names of the CLI options (with the leading `--` removed).
 For example,
 ```
 certoraRun --verify Example:example.spec